MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-ifftfunction.md

 Applies the Inverse Fast Fourier Transform (IFFT) on a series.

-The function takes a series of complex numbers in the frequency domain and transform it back to the time/spatial domain using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
-This function is the complementary function of [series_fft](series-fftfunction.md).
+The series_ifft() function takes a series of complex numbers in the frequency domain and transforms it back to the time/spatial domain using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+This function is the complementary function of [series_fft](series-fft-function.md).
 Commonly the original series is transformed to the frequency domain for spectral processing and then back to the time/spatial domain.

 ## Syntax